Konsing/Punch-Hell-Game_Unity/ProjectDocument.md

 Projectiles are shaped like punches because Jose, the main character, is fighting for his life - https://github.com/Konsing/ECS-179-Final-Project/blob/main/PunchHell/Documents/Screenshot%202024-03-22%20160300.png

 By being the gameplay designer and narrative designer it allowed me to essentially take full creative responsibility for the style and design which had a nice synergy, hence why I was able to collaborate with other memebers so well to keep the narrative so consistent.

+**Final Implementation of the story**
+Each mission contains a Dialogue canvas with a DialogueText, DialogueName, and DialogueSounds.
+If there is another dialogue segement after the user presses the mouse button, the dialogue changes to the next set of DialogueText, DialogueName, and DialogueSounds, if there exists more to show.
+If there are no more dialogue segments to show, the mission starts.

+Font is Tektur-Regular (font) size 16

+The name, DialogueName, is bold and size 32 to differentiate the name from the text a bit.

+**Tutorial**

+In addition to the plot segments in mission 1, I also added a tutorial segment introducing the basic layout to the player such as which buttons do what, the objective, etc.